Kaleido-Biosciences/Shepherd/README.md

 ```

-# Testing
+# Testing during development
-The Lambda function can be tested locally by running ./test.sh in Terminal.
+The Lambda function can be tested locally by running ./test_dev.sh in Terminal.